gassraphael/AlphaPEM/README.md

 ## Authors

-AlphaPEM is firstly developed by [RaphaëL Gass](https://gassraphael.github.io/) during his PhD thesis from 2021 to 2024, supervised by Prof. Zhongliang Li, Prof. Rachid Outbib, Prof. Samir Jemei and Prof. Daniel Hissel.
+AlphaPEM is firstly developed by [Raphaël Gass](https://gassraphael.github.io/) during his PhD thesis from 2021 to 2024, supervised by Prof. Zhongliang Li, Prof. Rachid Outbib, Prof. Samir Jemei and Prof. Daniel Hissel.

 ## Financial support

 This work has been supported:
-	-from 2021 to 2024 by French National Research Agency via project DEAL (Grant no. ANR-20-CE05-0016-01), the Region Provence-Alpes-Côte d’Azur, the EIPHI Graduate School (contract ANR-17-EURE-0002) and the Region Bourgogne Franche-Comté.
+- from 2021 to 2024 by French National Research Agency via project [DEAL](https://deal.lis-lab.fr/) (Grant no. ANR-20-CE05-0016-01), the Region Provence-Alpes-Côte d’Azur, the EIPHI Graduate School (contract ANR-17-EURE-0002) and the Region Bourgogne Franche-Comté.

 ## Licenses